Just click on the Bunch status item to reveal the menu.

 Holding down modifier keys when clicking Bunches in the menu can perform different functions.
 These only work when using the mouse, they can’t be used in combination with keyboard shortcuts.

-To use the Edit command (⌘-Click), be sure to specify your preferred text editor in Preferences.
+To use the Edit command (⌘), be sure to specify your preferred text editor in Preferences.

-The “Force” commands cause the Bunch to perform its open or close items even if it’s already open or closed.
+The “Force” commands cause the Bunch to execute its open or close items even if it’s already open or closed.

-Clearing a checkmark causes the Bunch to register as closed without performing its close functions.
+Clearing a checkmark causes the Bunch to register as closed without executing its close items.
 This will also remove it from the list of Bunches to restore if “Remember Open Bunches” is enabled.

 Holding any modifier combination while the menu is open will display its function at the top of the menu as a reminder.